talksik/blog/_posts/2024-02-29-dwelling-on-rejections.md

 I won't be the best in the world at that, even if I may be the top 1%.
 I don't want to be the best in the world at `Software Engineer, Components Test`.
 That's a game I don't want to play.
 Getting pulled into games like these is not fascinating to me.
 I have to take big swings, because money comes and goes, but time depletes.

 I have NOT been doing: software engineering for enterprise companies, leetcode, courses on low level systems, etc. So I shouldn't expect much for these highly sought-after roles.
-I HAVE been doing: reading about startups, philosophy, worldview, digital communications.
+I HAVE been doing: reading about startups, philosophy, worldview, digital communications, building things.
 As crazy as it sounds, I have equivalent chances of doing other roles (business, product) or building a successful startup.

 ## Next steps
 Focus on something that I can be the best in the world at.
 Work at it every day.
 Move methodically, think big.
 Think long term.
 That is rare in today's world.
 The principles and mental models I have learned throughout the years are my advantage.